ifeasome/I-am-Mage/README.md

 ## Description
 An online image repository that allows users to sign in using Single Sign-On (sso) to upload images that tells an ongoing story based on uploaded images by other users.
 Think of pictionary....but different.
+Also, do try the dark mode toggler to the left of the page.
+It truly is my favourite thing!

 ## Installation